SigNoz/signoz.io/docs/userguide/collecting_application_logs_file.md

-## Collect Syslogs in Self-Hosted SigNoz?
+## Collect Application Logs from Log file in Self-Hosted SigNoz

 ### Steps for collecting logs if SigNoz is running on the same host.